juliancamposes/my-own-php-blog/README.md

 ## Which technologies will be used?

 Normally I'm going to use PHP (without framework), MySQL, JavaScript, HTML5 and CSS.
-For the frontend design I'm going to use Bootstrap.
+For the frontend design I'm going to use Bootstrap. <br/>
+If you have any suggestions, please tell me!

 ## When will you see it?